Minnesota crosses troubling COVID-19 thresholds

 The district had planned to open with a mix of in-person and hybrid classes despite two known COVID-19 cases involving teachers, but then more cases of illnesses emerged this weekend — with some teachers potentially exposing one another to the virus last week during a social gathering.

-Stevens Community Medical Center in Morris, Minn., is reporting on its Facebook page “strong evidence” of unidentified COVID-19 cases in Stevens County.
-Some cases are reportedly centered on a church congregation in nearby Hancock, Minn.
+Stevens Community Medical Center in Morris, Minn., is reporting on its Facebook page "strong evidence" of unidentified COVID-19 cases in Stevens County.
+Some cases are reportedly centered on a church congregation in nearby Hancock.

 Executives for the county's public health agency and the hospital did not return calls for comment, but Ehresmann said there have been troubling reports statewide of people who have refused testing to hide illnesses that could disrupt local school or community activities.